 Lamb is also frequently cited as something that Provence does exceedingly well.
 Many would argue that spring lamb from the Sisteron in the lower alps has the finest flavor and the most succulent texture in the world.
 Left alone to graze, their diet is based on wild herbs, which lends the meat a particularly aromatic flavor.
 Provencal rack of lamb is heavenly, but also try the pieds paquets, which are little parcels made from lamb stomach – more delightful than it sounds – stuffed with finely chopped tomatoes, ham, and herbs.

 And Amazing Bread

 But it is the smell of fresh bread which causes the most excitement among visiting foodies to Provence.
 While it may sound a very anodyne element to bring to this discussion, provencal bread is surely the best in the world.
-Bakers love to make fougasse – a bread of irregular shape cooked speedily in an open oven and therefore in a dry atmosphere.
-Often flavored with garlic, anchovies or orange-flower water, it is everything that great provencal cuisine should be – food that nourishes the heart and soul.
+Bakers love to make fougasse – a bread of irregular shape cooked speedily in an open oven and, therefore, in a dry atmosphere.
+Often flavored with garlic, anchovies, or orange-flower water, it is everything that excellent provencal cuisine should be – food that nourishes the heart and soul.